-If your doctor suspects that you have an aneurysm in your aorta, an ultrasound test may be performed to visualize it.
-This is a painless test that can accurately pinpoint and measure an aneurysm.
-If an aneurysm in the chest is suspected, a CT scan may be recommended to measure it more closely.
+If your doctor thinks you have an aneurysm in your aorta, the main artery in your body, you may get an ultrasound test so they can see if there is one.
+This is painless and can pinpoint and measure an aneurysm.
+If they think one is in your chest, you might get a CT scan to look at it more closely.

-If your doctor is concerned that you have a cerebral aneurysm in the brain, it is possible that a CT scan or an invasive test called an angiogram will be recommended.
-During this procedure, dye is injected into an artery in the arm or leg and travels to the brain where any abnormality can be detected by imaging.
-MRI can also be useful in the assessment of the aorta or blood vessels in the brain.
+If your doctor is concerned that you have one in your brain, you may get a CT scan or an invasive test called an angiogram.
+During this, dye is injected into an artery in an arm or leg and travels to your brain.
+A picture of your brain is then taken.
+The dye will make it easier for your doctor to see any problems.

-Your doctor will probably determine the size, type, and location of an aneurysm using any of various imaging techniques.
-This information will help determine the best course of treatment.
+Your doctor will figure out the size, type, and location of the aneurysm.
+What they find will help determine your best treatment.